Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
                             The highest coverage of terminator must be higher than this value.
-The low expressed terminator will not be included in "best" results, but still in "all_candidates".
+The low expressed terminator will not be included in "best_candidates", but still in
+                            "all_candidates".
 Default is 10.
       --table_best, -tb     Output table only contains the information of the library which has most significant coverage decrease.